Fine-Tuning Segment Anything Model (SAM)

 5. Evaluation: Assess the model's performance on a validation set and fine-tune hyperparameters as needed.

-4. What types of prompts can be used for fine-tuning the Segment Anything Model?
+4. What prompts can be used to fine-tune the Segment Anything Model?

 SAM can be fine-tuned using various types of prompts to guide the segmentation process.
 These include: